Oclemy/docs/docs/csharp/roslyn-sdk/syntax-visualizer.md

----
-title: Explore code with the Roslyn syntax visualizer in Visual Studio
-description: The syntax visualizer provides a visual tool to explore the models the .NET Compiler Platform SDK generates for code. ms.date: 03/07/2018 ms.custom: mvc, vs-dotnet
----
 # Explore code with the Roslyn syntax visualizer in Visual Studio

 This article provides an overview of the Syntax Visualizer tool that ships as part of the .NET Compiler Platform ("Roslyn") SDK.
 The Syntax Visualizer is a tool window that helps you inspect and explore syntax trees.
 It's an essential tool to understand the models for code you want to analyze.
 It's also a debugging aid when you develop your own applications using the .NET Compiler Platform (“Roslyn”) SDK.
 Open this tool as you create your first analyzers.
 The visualizer helps you understand the models used by the APIs.
 You can also use tools like [SharpLab](https://sharplab.io) or [LINQPad](https://www.linqpad.net/) to inspect code and understand syntax trees.